-As at December 31, 2020, the Company had 43 employees, including employees of the Company's subsidiaries.
+As at December 31, 2022, the Company had 38 employees, including employees of the Company's subsidiaries.
 The majority of employees work at the Company's production facilities in Bonham, Texas.
-Canadian personnel work in Kelowna, British Columbia.
+Canadian personnel work in West Kelowna, British Columbia.
 There has been no significant change in the number of employees since December 31, 2019.
-At the date of this filing, the Company's employees are not unionized and all employees are full-time.
-At December 31, 2019, the Company had 45 employees, including employees of the Company's subsidiaries.
+At the date of this filing, the Company's employees are not unionized, and all employees are full-time.